franklin-mk/LMS1/README.md

 - Start the frontend server:

   cd frontend
-  npm run dev
+  npm start

 5. *Access the application locally:*

-Open your browser and navigate to http://localhost:5173
+Open your browser and navigate to http://localhost:5000

 Thank you